tchristensen77/SQL/README.md

 In this case study, I am working for a new resturant who started collecting data hoping to improve their business.
 The datasets have then provided and the owner wants me to analyze the data and answer his questions.

-Blog post can be read [here](https://tdemarree17.wixsite.com/trena-christensen/post/danny-s-dinner-sql-challenge-week-1)
+Blog post can be read [here](https://tdemarree17.wixsite.com/trena-christensen/post/danny-s-dinner-sql-challenge-week-1).

 ### Week 2- Pizza Runner
 In this challenege,Danny is trying to launch his pizza business.
 He has been collecting data but it isn't clean and some of the data types are incorrect.
 I have been hired to clean the data and then answer his questions to help make his business successful.

-Blog post will be up soon!
+Blog post can be read [here](https://tdemarree17.wixsite.com/trena-christensen/post/danny-s-ma-sql-challenge-week-2).